-Yashar Saghai, MA, PhD, is currently a Hecht-Levi Post-Doctoral Fellow and a member of the Global Food Ethics and Policy Program.
-He will join the Berman Institute Faculty as a Research Scholar on July 1st, 2016.
+Yashar Saghai, MA, PhD, is currently a research scholar and associate faculty at Berman.
+He is a member of the Global Food Ethics and Policy Program.

 His research in practical ethics and political/social philosophy focuses on health, food and agriculture, foresight/futures studies, and behavioral economics.